 This sauce is very simple to make and literally takes 5 minutes.

 - Chop the green onions (scallions) finely

-- Combine the green onions (scallions) and ginger and add the salt and mix.
+- Add the green onions (scallions), ginger and salt into a small bowl and mix everything together

-- On the stove, heat up the oil in a frying pan or pot until it is hot.
-(Viscosity of the oil will be very runny and almost smoking as well.)
-The oil must be hot, else it will not ‘cook’ the sauce.
+- On the stove, heat up the oil in a frying pan or pot until it is hot and smoking.
+The oil must be hot, to ‘cook’ the sauce.

-- Once it’s hot, carefully pour the oil into the onion and ginger mixture.
+- Pour the hot oil into the bowl with the green onions.
 You should hear a sizzle.
-If you don’t, the oil is not hot enough – heat the oil up hotter and try again.
+If you don’t, the oil is not hot enough – heat the oil up hotter and try pouring it on the green onions again.

 WHAT TO USE IT ON

 Everything and anything, but if you must choose here are a few suggestions:

 - Any type of meat, especially roasted or grilled meats